Atos Opens Technology Operations Center For Olympic And Paralympic Games Paris 2024

-Atos opens Technology Operations Center for Olympic and Paralympic Games Paris 2024

-Paris, France – October 4 , 2023 – Atos today opened a Technology Operations Center (TOC), with attendance from Nourdine Bihmane, CEO Tech Foundations, Atos as well as Tony Estanguet, President of the Paris 2024 Organizing Committee.
+(MENAFN- PR Newswire) PARIS, Oct.
+4, 2023 /PRNewswire/ -- Atos today opened a Technology Operations Center (TOC), with attendance from Nourdine Bihmane, Atos CEO and co-CEO of Tech Foundations, as well as Tony Estanguet, President of the Paris 2024 Organizing Committee.

 Spanning a surface of 610m2, the TOC is the control and command center for technology that supervises all 63 Olympic and Paralympic competition and non-competition venues.
 As the global IT partner, chief IT integrator of the International Olympic Committee (IOC), and part of the Olympic Games Paris 2024 Technology team, Atos plays a key role in managing TOC operations related to IT services, coordinating more than 2,000 experts operating a 24/7 service throughout the competition.